Social Work & Care Management Services for Adults

 - a patient and medical team are dealing with communication or cultural barriers that may affect care

-During the consult, the ethics team meets with the family to come up with a mutually agreeable plan of action.
-The opinion of the ethics team is advisory.
-The final decision is left to the patient and family.
+During the consult, the ethicist meets with the family and the care team to come up with a mutually agreeable plan of action.
+The opinion of the ethics consultant is advisory.

 Referrals to the ethics consult team may be made by anyone involved in a patient’s care, including staff, family, or the patient.
 All referrals are confidential.
 After a referral is made, an ethics consultant reviews the patient’s information and contacts the referral source within 24 hours or as soon as possible for urgent referrals.

-The ethics consult team also helps with concerns related to advance directives, including do-not-resuscitate or do-not-intubate orders and health care proxy issues, and works with families to determine the wishes of a patient who did not have an advance directive in place.
+The ethics consultant also helps with concerns related to advance directives, including do-not-resuscitate or do-not-intubate orders and healthcare proxy issues, and works with families to determine the wishes of a patient who did not have an advance directive in place.

 To request an ethics consult, talk to your doctor or nurse.
 For urgent consultations between 5:00PM and 8:00AM on weekdays, or on weekends, ask the hospital operator to contact the social work administrator on call.

-For adults and families at NYU Langone with quality-of-life or end-of-life concerns, our social workers can provide information about palliative care and hospice.
+For adults and families at NYU Langone with quality-of-life or end-of-life concerns, our social workers can provide information about supportive care, also known as palliative care, and hospice.

-Social workers are members of our palliative care team, which is devoted to improving the quality of life of people with serious or life-threatening illnesses.
+Social workers are members of our supportive care team, which is devoted to improving the quality of life of people with serious or life-threatening illnesses.

 Our social workers also collaborate with our hospice program, which is contracted through the Visiting Nurse Service of New York, to determine the best plan of care for a patient at the end of life.
 We can also help you create an advance directive that includes important information about healthcare decisions and the designation of a proxy if you are ever unable to make your own healthcare decisions.

-Social workers at Tisch Hospital facilitate numerous patient and family support groups and arrange other services for patients and caregivers.
+Social workers at Tisch Hospital and Kimmel Pavilion facilitate numerous patient and family support groups and arrange other services for patients and caregivers.
 These include the following.

 Left Ventricular Assist Device Support